 Our boat accident lawyers are well-versed in the laws and rules that apply to boat accident claims in Fort Lauderdale.
 These claims are complex and specialized.
 We will investigate your claim to determine who is liable for your injuries.

 We will collect the evidence needed to prove your claim, including medical bills, accident reports, and proof of your lost wages.
-We will deal directly with the insurance company, so you do not have to.
+We will deal directly with the insurance company so that you do not have to.

 How Are Boat Accidents Different from Car Accidents?